viveknathani/viveknathani.github.io/src/static/markdown/blog/rate-limit-diophantine.md

 We've now got the building blocks: retry timings and rate limits.
 But before we dive into the scheduling logic, let’s take a short detour into something older and surprisingly relevant: Diophantine equations.

 A Diophantine equation is just an equation where you’re only allowed integer solutions.
 Think 3x + 5y = 14, and you're asked to find values of x and y that are whole numbers.
-These types of problems show up in number theory, cryptography, even tiling puzzles.
+These types of problems show up in number theory, cryptography, and even tiling puzzles.

 But they also show up here as well, in disguise!